Has the coronavirus, reached Antarctica?

 (do not try this at home)

-This situation will most likely not change for several months during 2020 as the point at which the virus is starting to increase significantly in the number of cases and deaths worldwide, co-incidentally happens to be the time when Antarctica physically closes off from the rest of the world for its annual winter isolation period.
+For most of 2020 Antarctica was totally isolated from the rest of the world as the point at which the virus was starting to increase significantly in the number of cases and deaths worldwide, co-incidentally happened to be the time when Antarctica physically closed off from the rest of the world for its annual winter isolation period.

 There are only really two seasons in Antarctica, summer and winter, spring and autumn/fall are so brief and unpredictable that they are generally disregarded.
 Summer is October/November to March/April and the rest of the year is winter.

-So can I go and isolate in Antarctica too?
+So can I go and isolate in Antarctica?

-At the time of writing (23rd March 2020) Antarctica is emptying of tourists, summer seasonal personnel and those who wintered last year as those left behind begin to settle into their winter routine.
-Those remaining are all on nationally run scientific stations which are entirely self-sufficient with enough food and supplies for at least a year and probably more.
+Everyone in Antarctica is currently on nationally run scientific stations which are entirely self-sufficient with enough food and supplies for at least a year and probably more.

 These people all have specific specialized jobs that they were recruited for months or maybe up to a year ago.
 There are no "guests" so even if you could get there, you wouldn't be welcome and there would be no facilities for you.